cakephp/docs/en/views/helpers/form.rst

   .. note::

-    The value key for date and datetime inputs may also be a UNIX timestamp, or a DateTime object.
+    The value key for date and datetime controls may also be a UNIX timestamp, or a DateTime object.

-  For select input where you set the ``multiple`` attribute to true, you can use an array of the values you want to select by default::
+  For select control where you set the ``multiple`` attribute to true, you can use an array of the values you want to select by default::

     echo $this->Form->select('rooms', [